 Beyond this you can even start to tweak your color formula to make cool blacks (C:75 M:25 Y:25 K:100) or warm blacks (C:25 M:50 Y:75 K:100).
 Once you start to get the hang of how these formulas come out you be sure that your final product shines where others fall flat.

 Nearly everyone who first learns about Rich Black does the same thing: C:100 M:100 Y:100 K:100.
 It doesn’t get better that that, right?
 Wrong, too much ink or toner will wrinkle your page, smear while printing, and take forever to dry.
 That’s why I prefer C:30 M:30 Y:30 K:100 over the C:50 M:50 Y:50 K:100, quicker dry time and less ink costs on big runs.

 Some things should never be Rich Black, like text.
 Text is a very delicate thing on the page, if a color plate gets even a fraction of a fraction of an inch out of whack (which they will) your text will bleed with a halo of color.
 It looks sloppy and blurry and hard to read.
 99% of the time text should be pure black.
 Same goes for fine lines and super detailed line illustrations.
-There are very few exceptions to this rule, the only one that comes to mind is text that is run over a color photo and you have your document set up to trap (not overlapping colors when objects are placed over them.)
+There are very few exceptions to this rule, one that comes to mind is text that is run over a color photo and you have your document set up to trap (not overlapping colors when objects are placed over them.)